 - Getting too close to a parked car when parking, or when leaving a parking bay (parallel parking and reverse parking)

 - Failure to give way to an emergency vehicle driving under “lights and sirens”.
-There is a police station, ambulance depot, major hospital and many building generating false and genuine fire alarms in Joondalup.
+There is a police station, ambulance depot, major hospital and there are always fire alarms going off in and around Joondalup.
 You need to know what to be mindful of (i.e. the sound of sirens or the sight of flashing lights), and what to do in these circumstances.

 - Taking BOTH hands off the wheel while the car is in motion (e.g. to adjust your hair, pull up your sleeves, or “talk with your hands”)